jyantsss/bandit_otw/README.md

 step2:  get the output from strings data.txt and then supply it to grep “=” to get the password.

 strings data.txt | grep "=”

+## Level 10-11 login

+**Commands** **Used**:  ls, cat, base64

+**Password**: dtR173fZKb0RRsDFSGsg2RWnpNVj3qRr

+**New Command Learned**:

+base64: it is a form of decoding.
+It is always in a format of margin with “=” or “==” at the right end .

+**Process**:

+step1:  ls

+step2:  cat data.txt whose result shows that the data is bade64 encoded.

+step3: now use the command base 64 to decode the pw.

+cat data.txt | base64 --decode

+or

+base64 -d data.txt